An Introduction to Quantitative Sports Betting

 Betting Exchanges

-The most well-known betting exchanges include:
+Well-known betting exchanges include:

 - ProphetX